openaps/AndroidAPSdocs/docs/EN/Configuration/DiaconnG8.rst

 Extended Bolus function
 ------------------------
-- As long as you operate in **open mode** the extended bolus function is activated.
+- If you use extended bolus it will disable closed loop.

 .. image:: ../images/DiaconnG8/DiaconnG8_15.jpg
  :alt: Extended bolus